omo50/omo50/README.md

 # 👋 Hi, I’m @omo50, aka omoso
-FOSS enjoyer, modpack developer with 100k+ downloads.
+FOSS enjoyer, modpack developer with 130k+ downloads.
 You most likely know me from Re-Console, the most successful LCE modpack on Modrinth.

 I am an aspiring Geometry Dash player and creator.
-I generally spend time in the Globed community specifically.
+I'm also a helper for the Globed mod!

-At this current moment, I am not extraordinarily active in the Minecraft community.
+I'm experienced in specifically making performance modpacks for Minecraft, and LCE related projects such as Re-Console

 ## Where can i find you?
 Discord, Modrinth and nowhere else.